-SE 3150: Software Quality
+SE 3200: Web Application Development I

 Fall 2023 Syllabus

 Course Description

-Presents practices and tools used to promote software quality as part of the software development life cycle.
-Considers several facets of software testing, including unit testing, test-driven development, integration testing, regression testing, and user interface testing.
-Explores testing frameworks and tools used to automate software testing.
-Covers the analysis of defects and failure reports, personal and peer reviews, and static analysis.
+Covers the fundamentals of three-tier web applications, including client-side code for modern browsers, server code using representative languages, and integration with database systems; also covers the protocols that connect these components and the environments in which they run.

 Prerequisites

-SE 2450 or CS 2450 or WEB 3450 (Grade C or higher).
+CS 1410 (Grade C or higher) AND SE 1400 (Grade C or higher); OR CS 1410 (Grade C or higher) AND CS 2810 (Grade C or higher).

 Course fees

 Course fee: \$20, used to assist in maintaining computing infrastructure.

 Disability/Accessibility Resources

 Utah Tech welcomes all students and strives to make the learning experience accessible.
 If you are a student with a medical, psychological, or learning disability that may require accommodations for this course, you are encouraged to contact the Disability Resource Center (DRC) as soon as possible.
 You may request reasonable accommodations at any time during the semester; however, they are not retroactive.
 The DRC is located next door to the Testing Center in the North Plaza Building.
 435.652.7516, drc@utahtech.edu, drcenter.utahtech.edu.

 Title IX Statement

 Utah Tech University affirms its commitment to the promotion of fairness and equity in all aspects of the educational institution.
 Harassment and discrimination-including sex/gender discrimination, gender identity, gender expression, sexual harassment, sexual misconduct, gender-based violence, dating violence, domestic violence, stalking, pregnancy or parental, family or marital status and/or retaliation-not only disrupts our commitment to maintaining an environment in which every member of the University community is treated with respect and dignity, but may also violate University policy and federal, state, and/or local law.

 Should you or someone you know experience behavior that is coercive, discriminatory, harassing, and or sexually violent in nature, or if you or someone you know has questions about their rights and options regarding such behavior, you are encouraged to contact: Hazel Sainsbury, Dir. of Equity Compliance, Title IX Coordinator: 435.652.7747 (ext.
 7747), Hazel.Sainsbury@utahtech.edu, TitleIX@utahtech.edu.

 Incidents may also be reported directly to law enforcement, either separately or in conjunction with any report made to the University's Title IX Coordinator, and the University will aid in making contact if requested.
 Utah Tech University Police: 435.275.4300 or by calling 9-1-1.

 Maintaining a safe and inclusive University community is a shared responsibility.
 For more information on how Title IX protections can benefit you and help us keep a productive campus environment, visit titleix.utahtech.edu to learn more.

 Sections

 One section: